godot-escoria/escoria-docs/api/CameraSetTargetCommand.md

 `camera_set_target speed object`

-Configures the camera to follow the specified target `object`
+Configures the camera to follow the specified target `object` as it moves around the current room.
+The transition to focus on the `object` will appen over a time period.

 **Parameters**

-- *speed*: Number of seconds the transition should take
+- *speed*: Number of seconds the transition should take to move the camera to follow `object`
 - *object*: Global ID of the target object

-For more details see: https://docs.escoria-framework.org/camera
+For more details see: https://docs.escoria-framework.org/en/devel/getting_started/camera.html

 @ESC